ROUND DANCING — CHOREOGRAPHED BALLROOM

 qqs; qqs; qqs;

-This one is a full natural top with a woman's reverse underarm turn inserted into both measures 2 and 3: The first measure is like the full: the man steps bhd, sd, bhd, -; and the woman steps sd, fwd, sd, -; turning RF.
-In the second measure, the man continues his sd, bhd, sd, -; On that first step, he raises his lead hand and moves it to his right to signal the reverse underarm turn, and the woman steps forward R making a full left face turn to contra banjo and then steps fwd L, fwd R continuing the RF couple motion, -; In the third measure, the man steps bhd, sd, cl, -; again raising the lead hand to signal the second reverse underarm turn, and the woman steps forward left, forward right making a full LF turn to face partner, and side left, -; End in closed position facing wall.
+This one is a full natural top with a woman's left-face spiral inserted into both measures 2 and 3: The first measure is like the full natural top.
+The man crosses behind R, sd L, bhd R, -; and the woman steps sd L, fwd R, sd L, -; turning RF.
+In the second measure, the man continues turning and steps sd, bhd, sd.
+On that first step, he raises his lead hand and moves it slightly to his right to signal the W's spiral.
+Don't "whip" her around.
+The most important feature of this lead is to center your lead hand over her axis of rotation, directly over her head.
+The woman steps forward R spiraling left face to banjo and then steps fwd L, fwd R continuing the RF couple motion.
+In the third measure, the man steps behind, sd, cl, -; again raising the lead hand to signal the second spiral.
+The woman steps forward L, forward R making her LF turn to face partner, and side L. End in closed position facing wall.

-Notice that the woman's turns are actually spirals and that she does each spiral on her right foot.
+Again, the woman's turns are full spirals, and she does each spiral on her right foot.
 She does not turn in the first measure.
-She turns on her first step of the second measure, and she turns on her second step of the third measure.
+She turns on the first step of the second measure, and she turns on the second step of the third measure.
 Think: "0, 1, 2."

 One of my all time favorites was Just Another Woman in Love by the Andersons.
 Part A begins in fan position with a hockey stick;; fwd basic; back walks;; to a continuous natural top;;;